sguox002/leetcode/leetcode-all.md

 - use vector to store parent
 - use hashmap to store parent

+<<-803	Bricks Falling When Hit    		31.1%	Hard
+given a 2d matrix, 1 represent a brick. a brick is stable if:
+- it is directly connected to the top of the grid or
+- its neighboring brick is stable. given a list of hit which removes the brick.
+Those unstable brick will fall. return the number of bricks falling for each hit.
+union-find: all stable bricks are connected to top. we can do reversely, adding the hit how many can add.

+->>

+<<-827	Making A Large Island    		46.4%	Hard
+given a 2d matrix, you can at most change one 0 to 1. return the max size of the island.
+- one island only, add 1 (if there is 0)
+- more than 1 island, (not necessary the largest two connect), we shall try all 0 cell.
+- a cell may be able to connect 1,2,3,4 sets together. union-find.
+->>

+<<-839	Similar String Groups    		39.1%	Hard
+two strings are similar if we can swap two letters in x so that it equals y. given a list of words, return the number of similar groups union-find.
+->>

 <<-924	Minimize Malware Spread    		41.9%	Hard
 remove one node from initial list (not disconnecting) the one with the most number of nodes in the set.